Avaiga/taipy/README.md

 Taipy is a Python library for creating Business Applications.
 More information on our [website](https://www.taipy.io).
 Taipy is split into multiple repositories to let users install the minimum they need.

+A more in depth documentation of taipy can be found [here](https://docs.taipy.io).

 ## Installation